 Throughout the Ph.D. program, students pursue research on their own and in collaboration with faculty.
 All students are encouraged to deliver papers at national and international professional conferences, as well as to submit articles for publication in top-tier research journals.
 Our graduates emerge as creative, independent scholars who can craft and pursue their own research agendas.

-Ph.D. students take a total of 15 credit hours during the program that includes both 7- and 14-week courses.
+Ph.D. students take a total of 15 courses during the program that includes both 7- and 14-week courses.
 All students begin the organization studies program with a set of foundational courses in organizational behavior and organizational theory, qualitative and quantitative research methods, statistics, research, and teaching skills.

 The comprehensive examination is given at the end of the second year.
 To pass the exam, students must demonstrate a substantial knowledge of theory and methods involved in the study of organizational behavior and theory.

 By the end of the third year, students complete a research paper demonstrating the ability to conduct innovative research in organizational studies.
 The culmination of the program is the dissertation: a substantial, significant, and original contribution to the body of knowledge in organizational studies that is prepared under the guidance of a dissertation committee of three faculty members.

-Doctoral students at the Carroll School are expected to serve as research or teaching assistants throughout their studies.
-Typically, students work as research assistants for 15 hours a week during the first year of the program, serve as teaching assistants during both semesters of the second year, teach their own courses for one semester in the third year, and serve as research assistants for the remaining third through fifth years.
+Doctoral students at the Carroll School are expected to serve as research assistants, teaching assistants, and/or instructors throughout their studies.
+Students work for a set number of hours per week, throughout the duration of their Ph.D. programs.
 In exchange, the Carroll School provides financial support for doctoral students in the form of a stipend and tuition remission.

 |YEAR 1: FALL